Can you die from a broken heart?

 - 29 December 2016

 - From the section Magazine

-I went to a funeral recently for a couple who died within a week of each other.
-Then I read a story in the news last week about a man in California who died hours after his wife.
+I once went to the joint funeral in Wales of a couple who died within a week of each other.
+Then I read a report in the news about a man in California who died hours after his wife.
 It made me wonder how often this happens - and what could be the reason.

 And about the same time Don and Maxine Simpson died in Bakersfield in California.
 He was 90 and she was 87, and they were as inseparable as they had always been after meeting at a bowling alley in 1952 and marrying that same year.
 Maxine died first and four hours later, by her side, Don followed.

 It looks like a pattern, and perhaps it is.